Why should I choose Beyond Band of Brothers Tours?

 What is the deposit amount required to book a tour?

 If you are booking at our List Price or Layaway Rate, a 10% deposit is required at the time of booking.
 In case of the Early-Bird bookings and most promotional prices, full payment is required at the time of booking.

-Now that I am ready to book, how do I make arrangements to pay you?
+Now that I am ready to book, how do I arrange my payment?

-You can pay online through our secure website, you may send in the sign-up form in the back of this book with a check by mail, or email us your sign up form and give us a call and pay over the phone.
+You can pay online through our secure website, send in the sign-up form in the back of this book with a check by mail, or email us your sign-up form and give us a call and pay over the phone.
 We accept all major credit cards: Visa, Master Card, American Express and Discover.